 As part of our new series, #EthicallySpeaking, we’ll share articles on the “Ethics Framework for Big Data in Health and Research” developed under the Science, Health and Policy-relevant Ethics in Singapore (SHAPES) Initiative by the NUS Yong Loo Lin School of Medicine's Centre for Biomedical Ethics.
-Watch this space for weekly updates!

 - Click here for the first article, "Delivering a Practical Framework for Ethical Decision-Making Involving Big Data in Health & Research", which gives an overview of a body of work relating to the consideration of ethical issues involving big data in health and research.